electron-forge/electron-forge-docs/guides/create-and-add-icons.md

 Forge will automatically add the correct extension for each platform, so appending `.ico` or `.icns` to the path is not required.
 {% endhint %}

-{% hint style="info" %}
-Operating systems have an icon cache.
-Resetting the cache is recommended if the icon is not updated or still uses the default one.
-{% endhint %}

 After the config has been updated, build your project to generate your executable with the Make command.

 ### Linux